nilesh212/AlarmClock/README.md

 AlarmClock is a static webpage.

 On this page user can set as many alarms as he/she wants.
+As alarms time goes off browser will alert the user.

 User can see real time Clock.
 Clock is a 12-hr Digital Clock.

 RULES FOR SETTING ALARM: